Argent77/A7-ImprovedArcher/README.md

 ```

 #### Fighter kit: Marksman
-This kit provides the same characteristics as the Archer kit with the following restrictions:
+This kit provides the same characteristics as the Archer kit with the following differences:
-- Create Blessed Ammunition ability not available.
+- Conjure Elemental Ammunition ability is replaced by Produce Reinforced Ammunition ability.
 - Set Missile Trap HLA not available.
 - May become Specialized (two slots) with melee weapons.
 - May only allocate one slot in any fighting style.

 #### Paladin kit: Bow Knight
-This kit provides the same characteristics as the Archer kit with the following restrictions:
+This kit provides the same characteristics as the Archer kit with the following differences:
+- Conjure Elemental Ammunition ability is replaced by Evoke Blessed Ammunition ability.
 - Explosive Shot ability not available.
 - Set Missile Trap HLA not available.
 - No bonus proficiencies for Darts.